dax8it/gatsby-starter-foundation/src/content/pages/index.md

 <br>

-At **Alex Covo Studio NYC**, we're not just keeping up with the times—we're defining them.
+We're not just keeping up with the times—we're defining them.
 Our journey from pixel-perfect photography to AI-powered innovations is fueled by one constant: ***our passion for creative excellence***.

  <script